A Spectral Assignment Approach for the Graph Isomorphism Problem: Introduction

-The paper is organized as follows: Section~\ref{sec:Eigenvalues and eigenvectors of graphs} contains a brief overview of spectral properties of graphs and how these properties can be used to construct a heuristic for graph isomorphism testing.
-In Section~\ref{sec:Spectral approach for the graph isomorphism problem}, we propose a novel eigendecomposition-based algorithm to determine whether two graphs are isomorphic.
-Numerical results for a number of different graphs including strongly regular graphs and isospectral but non-isomorphic graphs are presented in Section~\ref{sec:Results}.
+The paper is organized as follows: Section~\ref{sec:The graph isomorphism problem} contains a brief description of different formulations of the graph isomorphism problem.
+An overview of spectral properties of graphs is presented in Section~\ref{sec:Graphs with distinct eigenvalues}.
+Furthermore, we show how these properties can be used to find isomorphisms between graphs with simple spectrum.
+In Section~\ref{sec:Graphs with repeated eigenvalues}, we propose a novel eigendecomposition-based algorithm to determine whether two highly symmetric graphs are isomorphic.
+Numerical results for a number of different benchmark problems including strongly regular graphs and isospectral but non-isomorphic graphs are presented in Section~\ref{sec:Benchmark problems}.
 Section~\ref{sec:Conclusion} lists open questions and possible future work.